IjzerenHein/famous-flex-animationcontroller/tutorial/AnimationController.md

 ## Configuring transferables

-To configure an AnimationController to transfer renderable, either use the constructor or set the transferables in the `show` function:
+To configure an AnimationController to transfer renderables, either use the constructor or `setOptions`:

 ```javascript
 var animationController = new AnimationController({